-Alex Lucini played electric bass in a touring punk rock band in high school.
-Sporting a foot-tall mohawk, he enjoyed hurling himself off stages into screaming crowds.
-Harder-louder-faster defined the punk rock style.
+Alex Lucini played bass in a punk rock band as a teen.
+He sported an orange mohawk and would hurl himself into screaming crowds because harder-louder-faster was the punk rock style.

 RIC alumnus Alex Lucini ’09

-Today he is a music teacher at West Broadway Middle School in Providence where he remains, as his students say, “a little extra.”
-Only now he sports a suit and tie and has turned his inner anarchist into a passionate educator.
+Today he’s still “a little extra,” according to students at West Broadway Middle School in Providence where he teaches music.
+Only now he wears a suit and tie and is known as a passionate educator.

-Each day he passes on what he calls “the key to the future” to his predominantly Hispanic, lower-middle-class students.
-That key is learning to persevere despite failure.
+Each day he passes on to his predominantly lower-middle-class students what he calls the key to the future – persevere despite failure.

 “I think one of the biggest challenges of living, working and being part of an urban community is that it’s so easy to fail and then stop,” Alex said.
 “But the great thing music education affords you is knowing that the first time you pick up an instrument, the first time you play an instrument, you’re going to fail.
 You’re going to fail over and over again.
 But the perseverance and resiliency that comes from learning to master an instrument stays with you for the rest of your life.”

 In his rise from musician to music teacher, Alex had to face his own learning curve.
-He was a first-semester freshman at the University of Connecticut but he decided to apply to RIC’s music education program.
-In order to be admitted, he had to pass an audition.
+He was a first-semester freshman at the University of Connecticut when he decided to enroll in RIC’s music education program, but in order to be admitted, he had to pass an audition.

-Alex decided to abandon his electric bass, with its hard-edged sound and stripped down instrumentation, and switch to the tuba.
-The only problem was he wasn’t any good at the tuba.
+Alex decided to abandon his electric bass, with its hard-edged sound, and switch to the tuba.
+The problem is he wasn’t any good at the tuba.

 Alex shows student how to assemble